apache/incubator-s2graph/README.md

 ##### 2. Delete -`POST /graphs/edges/delete` #####
 For edge deletion, again, S2Graph looks for a unique edge with (from, to, label, direction).
 However, this time it checks the timestamp of the delete request and the existing edge.
-The timestamp on the delete request **mush be larger than that on the existing edge** or else the request will be ignored.
+The timestamp on the delete request **must be larger than that on the existing edge** or else the request will be ignored.
 If everything is well, the edge will be deleted.
 Also note that no props information is necessary for a delete request on a strongly consistent label since there will be only one edge with edge`s unique id(from, to, label, direction).

 ```
 curl -XPOST localhost:9000/graphs/edges/delete -H 'Content-Type: Application/json' -d '